CrowdStrike/xwf-yara-scanner/README.md

 Within the GUI, there are two ways to execute the X-Tension; via the Refine Volume Snapshot ("RVS") menu, or via the Directory Browser Context ("DBC") menu.
 Which method depends on what you are trying to achieve.
 Typically, running YARA via the RVS menu will be very fast if the user specifies a sensible maximum file size (for example 25MB).
 If for any reason the user wants to run YARA against larger individual files via the DBC menu, the X-Tension will split the data up into chunks (the size of which is provided by the user).

 **If any of the YARA rules fail to compile**, an error will be displayed within the X-Ways Messages window showing which line the error occurred on, and the YARA error message.
 Fix these errors within the YARA rule and try again.
-A count of YARA warnings will be displayed via the X-Ways Messages window, but the exact details of these warnings are not provided by the X-Tension.
-If you need to see these, run YARA v4.1.0 command-line interface using the same rule file.
+A count of YARA warnings will be displayed via the X-Ways Messages window, and the exact details of these warnings are logged in the X-Ways case log.

+The X-Tension supports the usage of multiple YARA rule files (note that YARA will throw an error for duplicate rules and fail to compile).
+Alternatively it also supports the usage of a singular already compiled rule file (.yara/.yar).

 _Note: There is a risk that a valid YARA hit is missed if the scanned data resides across two chunk/buffer boundaries.
 If this is a problem, increase the buffer size or copy the file out of X-Ways and scan using the YARA command-line interface._